 Look for Ingredients, Not Brand Names

-On a budget? 💳 The best way to find excellent drugstore acne products is to choose ingredients based on your skin type.
+On a budget?
+The best way to find excellent drugstore and over-the-counter acne products is to choose ingredients based on your skin type.
 Different skin types have different needs, as we know, but the ideal products for each need not be absurdly expensive brands.

-Look for an exfoliant and face wash with non-irritant ingredients, like sulfur, salicylic acid, or azelaic acid.
+Look for an exfoliant and face wash with non-irritant ingredients, like salicylic acid, azelaic acid or sulfur.
 These will remove excess oil that can clog pores and cause blackheads and whiteheads.
 Benzoyl peroxide is also a rock-star ingredient.
 Ideally, you want a Facial Cleanser that fights acne while regulating oil production.

-Here, the top three ingredients you’re looking for in your products are green tea extract 🍃, shea butter, and glycerin.
+Here, the top three ingredients you’re looking for in your products are green tea extract, shea butter, and glycerin.
 Witch hazel is good in a low concentration.
 The key words you need are hydrating, moisturizing and calming.
 Bonus points if you find an oil-free gel moisturizer that hydrates without clogging pores, like our Moisture Complex.
 The green tea extract controls sebum production and calms irritated skin.

 For this skin type, your main goal is to avoid ingredients like fragrances, parabens, and alcohol .
 These can all cause minor irritation that leads to major acne.